wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/index.md

     weight: 3
 ---

-> Note: Before continuing, please make sure you have read the
+> Note: Before continuing, please make sure to read the
 > [TICKscript Language Specification](/kapacitor/v1.3/tick/).

 Property methods modify the node they are called on and return a